 Mr. Savant earned a B.A Degree in Theater from Penn State University, and an M.F.A. from California State University, Long Beach.
 In 1987 he joined Playhouse West in Los Angeles, where legendary acting teacher Sanford Meisner chose to teach his private classes after moving to Los Angeles in 1987.
 Along with Robert Carnegie and Jeff Goldblum, Mr. Savant is one of only a handful of teachers privileged to observe Mr. Meisner teach during this time, learning the up-to-date innovations in Meisner's technique until his retirement.

-Mr. Savant has directed over 70 plays, including critically-praised productions of "The Baby Dance", "Light Sensitive", "Country Singer", "Speed The Plow", "Dinner With Friends", and "Sin", and has produced or supervised dozens more.
-He has directed five films (several multiple award winners), including Red (2016), starring Jim Parrack, which has won 16 festival awards.
+Mr. Savant has directed over 75 plays, including critically-praised productions of "The Baby Dance", "Light Sensitive", "Country Singer", "Speed The Plow", "Dinner With Friends", and "Sin", and has produced or supervised dozens more.
+He has directed five films (several multiple award winners), including Red (2016), starring Jim Parrack, winner of 16 festival awards.
 He has acted in over twenty films and performed in over 40 plays in Los Angeles and around the country.

 One of Mr. Savant’s proudest accomplishments has been as Director of the Annual Playhouse West Film Festival, of which he took the reins in 1999.
 Under his guidance, the festival has grown into a first class, nationally recognized event, considered by filmmakers to be one of the best film festival experiences in the country.
 In 2013 he founded a second Playhouse West Film Festival in Philadelphia.
 In 2005, Savant founded The Playhouse West Arts Foundation, a 501c3 non-profit organization dedicated to educating and inspiring new filmmakers and theater artists, and to the exhibition of their work.

 In addition, Mr. Savant teaches screenwriting, script and film analysis and voice & speech for the actor.
-He is hired regularly as a script consultant and script doctor, and is regularly sought out as mentor to writers and directors, and as a casting advisor.
+He is regularly sought out as a script consultant and script doctor, as mentor to writers and directors, and as a casting advisor.
 In August of 2012, Mr. Savant moved from Los Angeles and founded the east coast branch of the school, Playhouse West-Philadelphia, where he currently trains a new generation of actors.

 "Every day you either get a little better or a little worse."